MaSoMoTr/MaSoMoTr/README.md

 To apply the algorithm to new videos which have significantly different settings compared with our settings described in the paper, we recommend you to retrain Mask-RCNN and Deeplabcut models on your own data.

 - The workflow to train Mask-RCNN model can be found in the Jupyter Notebook *pipelines/mrcnn_training.ipynb*.
-A tutorial video assuming the steps above have been completed is at https://youtu.be/slhlq_QKNO8
+A tutorial video assuming the installation steps above have been completed is at https://youtu.be/slhlq_QKNO8

 - Instructions for training a DLC model can be found in [DeepLabCut repository](https://github.com/DeepLabCut/DeepLabCut)